chriscareycode/cosmic-unicorn/cosmic-emoji-react/README.md

 In Thonny, go to Tools -> Manage Packages...

 Search for `microdot_asyncio` and install that.
 This will copy some files into the lib/ folder on your pico.
 It is needed for the web server that we use (same as cosmic_paint).
+Also search for and install `micropython-phew`.

 ## Setup WIFI_CONFIG.py and copy network_manager.py